 - Data analysis: How to make wise use of the collected data to provide targeted information for the optimized operation of heat pumps, e.g. machine learning algorithms and soft sensors.

 - IoT services: IoT enabled heat pumps can provide different services connected to various business models.
 E.g. in a smart grid, IoT enabled heat pumps can be applied for smart demand response to reduce peak load and/or to optimize electricity consumption as a function of the electricity price.
 Another example is preventive analytics, as this is of interest for operators providing what-if analysis for operation decisions and information for predictive maintenance.

-The project is divided into the following phases:
+The project was divided into the following five phases: